 5.2.2.4.3.1 General

-The NonUeN2InfoUnSubscribe service operation is used by a NF Service Consumer (e.g. LMF) to unsubscribe to the AMF to stop notifying N2 information of a specific type (e.g. NRPPa).
+The NonUeN2InfoUnSubscribe service operation is used by a NF Service Consumer (e.g. CBCF or PWS-IWF) to unsubscribe to the AMF to stop notifying N2 information of a specific type (e.g. PWS Indications).

 The NF Service Consumer shall use the HTTP method DELETE with the URI of the "Non UE N2 Message Notification Individual Subscription" resource (See clause 6.1.3.10.3.1), to request the deletion of the subscription for non UE specific N2 information notification, towards the AMF.
 See also Figure 5.2.2.4.3.1-1.